 Pre-determined Ideas About Coffee Shop

-The city I live in is now even more colorful by coffee shops popping up.
-Where ever you go you will find two to three coffee shops along the street, at least.
-And I’m just happy that all the shops have various styles in interior theme, building size and designs, decorations and facilities, so that I have more options of shops to go to, depending on the one that supports my purpose.
+The city I live in now is even more colorful by coffee shops popping up.
+Where ever you go, you will find two to three coffee shops along the street, at least.
+And I’m just happy that all the shops have various styles in the sense of interior theme, building size and designs, decorations and facilities, so that I have more options of shops to go to; depending on the one that supports my purpose.

 did it ever reach or understood by the customers?
 Did the design well responded by the customer?
 Does a particular theme have an impact upon customers’ behavior or interactions?